 Google Assistant knows all the rules and has infinite patience to play hundreds of games with kids.
 Kids can pass the time with classics like Jeopardy! and Connect Four.

 It’s hard to keep up with kids sometimes—how do they fit so much energy in their little bodies?
-Host a dance party with Google Play Music or Spotify to help them use this extra energy.
+Host a dance party with YouTube Music or Spotify to help them use this extra energy.

 Timers can help your kids do basic tasks like brushing their teeth and washing their hands.
 They can also motivate kids to devote a few minutes to homework before they plop down in front of the TV.